Staggerlee011/serialexperiments/content/posts/kubernetes-secrets-by-example.md

 ---
 title: "Kubernetes Secrets by Example"
 date: "2021-01-21"
-description: "Examples to create and use kubernetes secrets"
+summary: "Examples to create and use kubernetes secrets"
 tags: [
     "kubernetes",
 ]